jai0040/Speed-Typing-Game/README.md

 ```

 <br><h3>7. reset_game() method</h3>
-<p>The reset_game() method **resets all variables** so that we can start testing our typing speed again.
+<p>The reset_game() method <b>resets all variables</b> so that we can start testing our typing speed again.
 We also select a random sentence by calling the get_sentence() method.
 In the end, we have closed the class definition and created the object of Game class to run the program.</p><br>

 ```
 def reset_game(self):